Activate or Deactivate IO Metrics in Storage DRS

 vSphere Metro Storage Cluster (vMSC)

-If you are using vMSC, the recommendation is to disable IO Metrics.
+If you are using vMSC, the recommendation is to deactivate IO Metrics.
 See vSphere Storage DRS or vSphere Storage I/O Control support in a vSphere Metro Storage Cluster environment (2042596)

 Another possible scenario is with array-based auto-tiering.
 Some arrays have a function to move data around between different tiers on the array based on how active or "hot" the data is.
 In some cases SIOC or IO metrics and array-based auto-tiering can conflict.
 To avoid this, if possible you will want to install the array vendor's VASA (vSphere Storage APIs for Storage Awareness) provider.
 The VASA allows Storage DRS to understands storage array advanced features such as deduplication, auto-tiering, snapshotting, replication, thin-provisioning.
 By using VASA, the array will report whether it is using auto-tiering and vSphere will not use the IO metrics and allow the array to manage data placement on the array itself.

-For those arrays that have auto-tiering and do not have a VASA provider, VMware recommends you disable "IO balance automation level" SDRS does not conflict with the auto-tiering process and migrate VMs needlessy.
+For those arrays that have auto-tiering and do not have a VASA provider, VMware recommends you deactivate "IO balance automation level" SDRS does not conflict with the auto-tiering process and migrate VMs needlessy.

 Storage DRS Resources